 - Add some superfoods.
 Some dogs like fresh fruits and veggies added to their diet.
 Try slipping your dog a few blueberries, for instance, which are rich in antioxidants and other key nutrients.
 Take a look at our complete guide to which vegetables dogs can eat.

 Talk to your vet about adding supplements to your dog's diet.
-PetHonesty’s Senior HempMobility chews contains glucosamine and can ease your dog’s joint pain and inflammation.
-The Senior Dog Health Booster 3-pack can give you multiple ways to ensure your older dog stays in tip-top shape nutritionally.
+PetHonesty’s Senior HempMobility chews contains glucosamine and may help with your dog’s joint discomfort and support a normal inflammatory response.
+The Senior Dog Health Booster 3-pack gives you multiple ways to ensure your older dog stays in tip-top shape nutritionally.

 The Best Dog Food for Your Pet: Making the Choice